catcamacho/freesurfer_class/README.md

 # freesurfer_class
-Scripts and notes for FreeSurfer anatomical processing. <br>
+Scripts and notes for FreeSurfer anatomical MRI data processing. <br>
 IN PROGRESS